If you're a parent, I'm sure you'll agree that the world has changed drastically since we were kids.

 It may be helpful to keep a list of cell phone rules for your kids printed out and posted on the fridge or in another main location in the house.

-The type of phone and features that you choose for your child depend on their age, maturity level, and ability to be responsible.
-Some preteens, for example, may walk home alone while you're at work.
+The type of mobile phone and features that you choose for your child depend on their age, maturity level, and ability to be responsible.
+Some preteens, for example, may walk home or to an after-school activity alone while you're at work.
 You want to make sure they stay safe, but don't have access to inappropriate content on their phone.
-Older teenagers, on the other hand, tend to want more functionality so they can text their friends and access social media sites.
+Older teenagers, on the other hand, tend to want more functionality and internet access so they can text their friends and browse social media sites.
 There's no one-size-fits-all choice when it comes to cell phones for kids.

 What Kind of a Phone Do They Need?

 These days even middle schoolers experience peer pressure when it comes to having the latest, greatest smartphone.
 Just ask my daughter, who luckily for me is perfectly fine with not being one of the "cool" kids.
 This state of affairs does, however, make it difficult for parents to figure out the best cell phone options for their kids.

 If your child is not a teenager yet, they probably don't need the internet on their mobile device.
 There are plenty of basic phones available which can give you peace of mind knowing your child can contact you if they need to.
 Yet they are more affordable than an iPhone or Android smartphone, so won't cost you an arm and a leg if your kid loses or breaks theirs.